HOME | ABOUT US | A&P COURSES | ADMISSIONS | FAQ's INTERNATIONAL | LODGING | LEARN to FLY | CONTACT US

 back to top

-A11: The A&P Mechanic Course runs Monday - Sunday, (7) seven days.
+A11: The A&P Mechanic Course runs Monday - Sunday, (7) seven days(On Monday of the following week Oral and Practical Testing begins with the designated examiner.)
 School is in session each of those days from 8:00 A.M. to 6:00 P.M.
 Yes, it's intensive but don't worry - you'll do fine!
 Lunch and coffee breaks are built-in to the daily schedule.
 The FAA Inspection Authorization Course runs Monday - Friday (5) five days, 8:00 A.M. to 6:00 P.M.
-Individual Courses are created with a schedule based on the particular needs of a student.

 back to top

 A12: International Students are Welcome!
 American Airman and Heritage Flight Academy have had the privilege of training and preparing students for FAA testing from all over 80 countries across the globe!
-If you're going to be in the United States and would like to learn more about how American Airman can prepare you for the FAA written, oral and practical exams - give us a call, 800.786.9060, 631.471.3550 or send us an e-mail at info@americanairman.com.
+If you're going to be in the United States and would like to learn more about how American Airman can prepare you for the FAA written, oral and practical exams - give us a call at 631.471.3550 or send us an e-mail at info@americanairman.com.

 back to top